ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 At this point, if we run our automated tests, everything should be green!

 We should also be able to access the ninja's data from a browser or with a tool like Postman by running the API (`F5`).
+We could also build a UI on top of it.

 ## The end of this article
 Congratulation, you reached this end of the article series!